Brad331/DynamiQ/README.md

 How to Install:

 1. Make sure [Equalizer APO](https://sourceforge.net/projects/equalizerapo/ "Equalizer APO") is installed and working.
-2. Download [APOpreamp](https://github.com/Brad331/APOpreamp.ahk/releases "APOpreamp") and put it in *%Username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup* so that it automatically starts at login.
+2. Make a folder called *DynamiQ* in *%ProgramFiles%\EqualizerAPO\config*.
-3. Download [DynamiQ](https://github.com/Brad331/DynamiQ/archive/master.zip "DynamiQ") and extract its contents into *%ProgramFiles%\EqualizerAPO\config\DynamiQ* (make this folder if needed).
+2. Download [DynamiQ](https://github.com/Brad331/DynamiQ/archive/master.zip "DynamiQ") and extract its contents into that folder.
-4. Include *...\DynamiQ\DynamiQ.txt* in your Equalizer APO config file, after any EQ you have for your speakers.
+3. Include *...\DynamiQ\DynamiQ.txt* in your Equalizer APO config file, after any EQ you have for your speakers.
+4. Download [APOpreamp](https://github.com/Brad331/APOpreamp.ahk/releases "APOpreamp") and put it in *%Username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup* so that it automatically starts at login.
+6. Run APOpreamp.exe.

 How to Use:
 Once your Windows volume is maxed out, keep pressing the volume up button on your keyboard to boost the gain.